Inbound Sales Methodology

 Inbound sales fails when it's treated as "say nicer words on cold calls".
 It succeeds when you build a process that connects intent → insight → next step.
 Here's a pragmatic path most teams can follow without turning the whole quarter into a science project.

-1) Map the buyer journey (and keep it brutally simple)
+1. Map the buyer journey (keep it brutally simple)

 Identify the top 10 questions prospects ask before they buy.
-Group them into Awareness, Consideration and Decision.
+Group them into Awareness, Consideration and Decision stages.
 Then make sure every sales conversation answers the next question in the sequence, not the question you wish they asked.
-If you need help tightening messaging and positioning, start with an inbound marketing strategy that’s built around those real questions.
+This clarity prevents sales from pitching features when the buyer is still trying to understand the problem.

-Decide what counts as intent in your world: pricing-page visits, “compare” page views, repeat webinar attendance, demo requests, specific CTA clicks.
+Decide what counts as intent in your world: pricing-page visits, "compare" page views, repeat webinar attendance, demo requests, or specific CTA clicks.
 Feed those signals into a CRM with clear lifecycle stages and lead scoring so your team can prioritise intelligently.
-This is where strong onboarding matters—our HubSpot onboarding services focus on making the system match reality (not just looking pretty in a dashboard).
+This is where strong system setup matters—the tool only works if the stages map to reality.

-Write a small library of messages that reference the buyer’s behaviour and offer one useful next step: a checklist, a benchmark, a short video, a 15-minute call to confirm fit.
+Write a small library of messages that reference the buyer's behaviour and offer one useful next step: a checklist, a benchmark, a short video, or a 15-minute call to confirm fit.
 Keep it specific and optional.
-The goal is to make it easy for buyers to progress, not to corner them into a meeting.
+The goal is to make it easy for buyers to progress, not to corner them into a meeting they don't want.

-Agree what “qualified” means, set a simple follow-up SLA, and review what content is actually creating good conversations.
-If your teams aren’t aligned, the buyer experience becomes inconsistent—exactly what modern buyers punish.
-For a deeper framework, see our guide on how to align sales and marketing.
+Agree on what "qualified" means, set a simple follow-up SLA, and review what content is actually creating good conversations.
+If your teams aren't aligned, the buyer experience becomes inconsistent—exactly what modern buyers punish with silence and competitor interest.

 When this is working, it creates momentum: good content attracts the right people, sales helps them decide, and successful customers feed the next wave of demand.
 That's the sales flywheel approach in action.